fbraem/mqweb/api/topic.md

 #### <a name="inquireQueryTopicName"></a>TopicName
 Only return topics with a name that matches *TopicName*.
-By default * is used which matches all topics. *Name* is a synonym for this parameter.
+By default * is used which matches all topics.

 This parameter is ignored when there is a URI parameter for a topicname.